LiterallyTheOne/LiterallyTheOne.github.io/note.md

 * 🔗put the source code in frontmatter
 * 💡Should I only include a page once in search results?

-* 🔗🆕Link to the new site from the old site
 * ⬇️📄Download pdf button for each post-card
 * ⬇️📄Download whole tutorial button
 * 🪪License on the bottom of each post-card